 The Common User Facility (CUF) is part of the Fabrication Precinct at the Australian Marine Complex (AMC).
 The CUF is a large, integrated fabrication and assembly facility with extensive load-out wharves that is available to multiple, concurrent users.

-The $200 million initial investment in the CUF was jointly funded by the Federal and WA Governments to assist local industry compete for services to the oil and gas, resources and marine/defence industries.
-A recent additional $170million investment by the WA Government has increased the flexibility of the CUF which now includes a floating dock, self propelled modular transporters and new transfer and layby wharves.
+The $200 million initial investment in the CUF has been jointly funded by the Federal and WA Governments to assist local industry compete for services to the oil and gas, resources and marine/defence industries.
+An additional $170 million investment by the WA Government is currently being implemented to extend the range of services available to industry.

 The CUF enhances the ability of local industry to compete for work in the oil and gas, resources, marine and defence industries.
 Local industry has a very broad range of sophisticated engineering, technology and project management skills and a broad base of skilled labour.
 The existing local industry capability at the AMC, and the safe and secure working and living environment makes the CUF an ideal site for fabrication, assembly and repair activities.

 The CUF provides a safe, secure and productive site for fabrication, assembly, commissioning, maintenance and repair activities, as well as excellent load-in and load-out facilities.
 Parties wishing to use the CUF have very low set-up costs and very competitive lease rates.
 Subject to availability, they can select the facilities they require and determine the duration of their lease.

 AMC Management (WA) Pty Ltd, a private company, has been selected as the facility manager for the CUF.
 They are responsible for the maintenance of the facility, coordination of parties using the CUF and business development activities.
 AMC Management (WA) Pty Ltd does not manage projects at the CUF.